-- Electrocardiogram.
+- Electrocardiogram (ECG).
 In this noninvasive test, sensor pads with wires attached, called electrodes, are placed on your chest and sometimes your limbs to measure your heart's electrical impulses.
-Your heart's beating pattern can offer clues to the type of irregular heartbeat you have.

-Echocardiogram.
-This noninvasive test uses harmless sound waves that allow your doctor to see your heart without making an incision.
-During the procedure, a small instrument called a transducer is placed on your chest.
-It collects reflected sound waves (echoes) from your heart and transmits them to a machine that uses the sound wave patterns to compose images of your beating heart on a monitor.
+- Echocardiogram.
+This noninvasive test uses harmless sound waves that allow your doctor to see the action of your heart.
+A small instrument called a transducer is placed on your chest.
+It transmits the collected sound waves (echoes) from your heart to a machine that uses the sound wave patterns to compose images of your beating heart on a monitor.

-Stress test.
+- Stress test.
 Some heart problems occur only during exercise.
 For a stress test, an electrocardiogram is taken before and immediately after walking on a treadmill or riding a stationary bike.
-In some cases, an echocardiogram or nuclear imaging may be done.
+In some cases, an echocardiogram or nuclear imaging are done.